elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-defining-characteristics-of-heterogeneous-mixtures.md

 url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-heterogeneous-mixtures
 score: -1.0
 related_article1:
-    id: 161839
+    id: 161906
-    title: How do chemical properties such as reactivity and composition define matter?
+    title: >-
+        What are the characteristics of homogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-homogeneous-mixtures
 related_article2:
-    id: 161813
+    id: 161821
-    title: What is the definition of matter in terms of mass and volume?
+    title: >-
+        How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 related_article3:
-    id: 161818
+    id: 161878
-    title: What are the key characteristics of homogeneous mixtures?
+    title: >-
+        What distinguishes elements from compounds in pure substances?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-key-characteristics-of-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-distinguishes-elements-from-compounds-in-pure-substances
 related_article4:
-    id: 161816
+    id: 161716
-    title: What is the significance of chemical symbols in representing elements?
+    title: >-
+        How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-chemical-symbols-in-representing-elements
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 related_article5:
-    id: 161908
+    id: 161917
-    title: What is the significance of chemical symbols in representing elements?
+    title: >-
+        How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-chemical-symbols-in-representing-elements
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 ---

 &nbsp;